JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/polysymbols_integration.md

 **Kind**: `functions`

 Poly Symbols representing available [CSS functions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Functions).
-CSS functions can be contributed statically or dynamically (through [`PolySymbolQueryConfigurator`](%gh-ic-master%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryConfigurator.kt)).
+CSS functions can be contributed statically or dynamically (through [`PolySymbolQueryScopeContributor`](%gh-ic-master%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryScopeContributor.kt)).
 The statically contributed symbols are available globally, depending on the context setting of the contributing Web Types file.

 The additional scope for matching functions is built from Poly Symbols matching the CSS property name, the value of which is being calculated.

-For dynamic contributions, the `PolySymbolQueryConfigurator.getScope()`'s `element` parameter can be:
+For dynamic contributions, the contributors should be registered with the following `PsiElement` classes:
 - `CssFunction` - Poly Symbols should represent available CSS functions for matching.
 The CSS function actual name should not be taken into account when building the scope.

+Alternatively, `CSS_FUNCTIONS_SYMBOL_QUERY_PATTERNS` constant may be used as the pattern.

 #### Classes
 {#css-classes}